smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

     </param>
     <param name="subscribe" type="Boolean" mandatory="false">
       <description>
-        If subscribe is true, the head unit will register onInteriorVehicleData notifications for the requested moduelType.
+        If subscribe is true, the head unit will register onInteriorVehicleData notifications for the requested moduleType.
-        If subscribe is false, the head unit will unregister onInteriorVehicleData notifications for the requested moduelType.
+        If subscribe is false, the head unit will unregister onInteriorVehicleData notifications for the requested moduleType.
-        If subscribe is not included, the subscription status for the requested moduelType will remain unchanged.
+        If subscribe is not included, the subscription status for the requested moduleType will remain unchanged.
       </description>
     </param>
     <param name="appID" type="Integer" mandatory="true">